coreos/docs/os/verify-images.md

 gpg: Good signature from "CoreOS Buildbot (Offical Builds) <buildbot@coreos.com>"
 ```

 The `Good signature` message indicates that the file signature is valid.
-Go launch some machines now that we've successfully verified that this CoreOS image isn't corrupt, that it was authored by CoreOS, and wasn't tampered with in transit.
+Go launch some machines now that we've successfully verified that this Container Linux image isn't corrupt, that it was authored by CoreOS, and wasn't tampered with in transit.